 Learn what you need to learn from the mistakes that landed you in the situation but don’t live in the past- 2nd Corinthians 13:5

 No one is a bigger advocate of frequent self-examination than I am.
 I believe with all my heart that there is a great deal of value in scrutinizing past mistakes and poor choices.
 Understanding and owning how we got to a particular place can prevent us from making similar mistakes in the future.
 However, an unhealthy fixation on the past (ruminating on it constantly) is a pointless distraction that will rob us of our ability to deal with the present productively.
 If you find yourself thinking constantly about past choices ask God to forgive you for those mistakes and help you to move past them with some healthy and wise choices in the present.
 Taking just one baby step in the right direction today will make tomorrow a little bit better.

 Control the one thing you do have absolute control over- Proverbs 16:22, Titus 2:11-12, 2nd Peter 1:3-10

 One of the most maddening things about a stuck situation is that oftentimes the person who is stuck has (or feels they have) very little power to change the details of the situation or move things in another direction.
 Our perception of the situation may or may not be accurate (see next point).
 That said, it is true that there are times when the only thing we have any control over in a given situation is ourselves.
-We cannot control the people or circumstances that come into our lives but we can control how we react and respond to the people and circumstances in our lives.
+We cannot control other people or the circumstances that come into our lives but we can control how we react and respond to the people and circumstances in our lives.

 Get advice from others and put at least some of it into action – Proverbs 12:1, Proverbs 12:15, Proverbs 13:10, Proverbs 15:22